cyrildiagne/devart-template/project_posts/2014-02-20-pixijs-socketio-test.md

 https://www.youtube.com/watch?v=jBjVO5G5C-0

-Little video of a simple Socket.IO server that synchronizes a desktop and a mobile browser.
+_Little video I recorded of a simple Socket.IO server that synchronizes a desktop and a mobile browser._

 Thanks to Socket.IO, the latency is almost imperceptible on a LAN network and the code is very simple!